shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 19. Start typing **variables(**

-20. With the help of IntelliSense select **variables('varIsSuccess')**
+20. With the help of IntelliSense, select **variables('varIsSuccess')**

 21. After the comma, let's enter the second parameter.
 Start typing **variables(**

 22. With the help of IntelliSense select **variables('varSuccess')**.
-Here we are comparing the value of varIsSuccess to the value of varSuccess. (varSuccess is defaulted to Yes.)
+Here, we are comparing the value of varIsSuccess to the value of varSuccess. (varSuccess is defaulted to Yes.)

     ![](../media/lab-05/image32.png)